10 Customer Engagement Examples and Why They Work So Well

 Most platforms like Facebook and LinkedIn also give you helpful audience analytics that can be used to better tailor the content you post.
 These social media analytics can also help you refine your user personas and figure out which customers to target in the future.

-The social media planning tool Buffer has seen great success with user-generated content campaigns from both CRM and engagement standpoints:
+Social media planning tool Buffer has seen great success with user-generated customer engagement campaigns from both CRM and engagement standpoints:

 How to engage customers in-app with Userpilot

-As you can see from the customer engagement examples above, using customer data and personalized messages is the best way to ensure continuous growth.
-Customer satisfaction (not to mention long-term average order value) is dependent on how engaged your users are.
+As you can see, using customer data and personalized messages is the best way to ensure continuous growth.
+Customer satisfaction (not to mention long-term average order value) is dependent on how engaged users are.

-Often, your business success relies on how far you’re willing to go to engage users.
-Every example of customer engagement in this article should serve as a reminder to gather feedback and give your users a reason to keep coming back for more.
+Your business success, therefore, relies on how far you’re willing to go to engage users.
+Remember, every example of customer engagement in this article should serve as a reminder to gather feedback and give your users a reason to keep coming back for more.

 The coolest way to learn about Product Growth, Management & Trends.
 Delivered fresh to your inbox, weekly.